-Science: this core subject has the next highest allocation with 6 hours a fortnight for Years 7, 8, and 9.
+Science: this core subject has the next highest allocation of time with 6 hours a fortnight for Years 7, 8, and 9.
 Students will cover key topics in Physics, Biology and Chemistry to prepare them for the rigours of GCSE study.

 History and Geography both have 4 hours a fortnight each.
 These will be studied by all students in Years 7 to 9.

-Information Technology is delivered across 2 hours a fortnight from Years 7 to 9 and now includes Computer Science units in which students learn programming skills.
+Information Technology is delivered across 2 hours a fortnight from Years 7 to 9 and includes Computer Science units in which students learn programming skills.

 Key Stage 4

 At Key Stage 4, all students follow a core curriculum that makes up 60% of their timetable.
 The remaining GCSE subjects are chosen through the Guided options process.